SQream/sqream_docs/connecting_to_sqream/client_platforms/sql_workbench.rst

 You are now ready to create a profile for your cluster.
 Continue to :ref:`Creating a new connection profile <new_connection_profile>`.

-Installing SQL Workbench manually (Linux, MacOS)
+Installing SQL Workbench Manually
 ===================================================
+This section applies to Linux and MacOS only.

 Install Java Runtime
 ------------------------